 Perhaps it’s the same fisherman here who sails perilously out to Buck Island, to where “sparkling blues betray the reef’s lying rocks”.
 The narrator twice cryptically insists that “something greater” covers the fisherman.
 It is partly history (the clouds hang like “ghosts of slaves”) but also (and in a poetic defiance of gravitational logic) it is the ocean itself, the “whipping waters”, an omnipresence in these poems, suggesting that, whether mariner or cargo, all individuals are both authored and erased by the sea.

 When you buy this book, I suggest you begin by reading the final poem, ‘Oceans’.
 Here too the sea is “effervescent” with history – “the bones // of slaves, of sailors” – but it also represents a more existential “abyss consuming even light in its depth”.
+Here is Richard Georges reading from this poem.
 The narrator demands to know what language might express it, how it may be securely held.
 The ocean also lies in the lover’s body: “And so we all remain.
 Divided. / Like the shores of islands”.
 To counter-balance such division and alienation, the little poem ‘Draining’ suggests one of humanity’s constituent drives is “a life / desperate to drink / the air outside of / us”.
 The metaphor is quickly switched; what runs through us is a river intent on returning to the sea.
 In ‘Mural’, a second ‘griot’ figure in a bar directs the poet to watch a turtle rolling and turning in the ocean.
 The man in the bar is a seer.
 Like the Fisherman and like the narrator of ‘At the Waterside’ too, what he sees is the “writhing mural / of hope and history / always carrying on”.

 The stoic instinct to hope emerges in these poems as powerfully as the poet’s instinct to speak.
 Perhaps surprisingly, what remains with me after reading Make Us All Islands is the great beauty of Richard Georges’ language and verse.
 Battered by the power of his literal and symbolic ocean he humbly suggests the difficulties of articulation, imagining only a “broken book of poems”.
 But time and time again, he successfully evokes the light and dark of past and present and he takes on the “cross of the griot”.
 The rightness of each word and line-break in the poem ‘A Place in the Earth’ is a case in point: